jvillat2/Portfolio/README.md

 ## Data Analyst Job Market Analysis - Virginia
 ### Project Description
-This project analyzes job postings for Data Analyst roles in Virginia (VA) to identify top-paying skills, highest-paying job opportunities, most demanded skills, and optimal skills that combine both high demand and competitive salaries.
+This project analyzes job postings for Data Analyst roles in Virginia to identify top-paying skills, highest-paying job opportunities, most demanded skills, and optimal skills that combine both high demand and competitive salaries.
 The analysis is based on data from a job postings dataset.
 [Click here to view the project](https://github.com/jvillat2/Data-Analyst-Job-Market-Analysis-in-Virginia)

 ### Tools and Languages Used
 * SQL